hanru/ansible-lsyncd/README.md

 Role Variables
 --------------

-    lsyncd_ionotify_max_watches: 65536
+    lsyncd_inotify_max_watches: 65536

 The maximum possible number of directories lsyncd watches.
-This is a Linux kernel limit which defaults to 8192 (?).
+This is a Linux kernel limit (fs.inotify.max_user_watches) which defaults to 8192 on Debian.
 Consider raise this number when lsyncd is watching huge number of files.

     lsyncd_master_hostname: